ok5tvr/LoRa_RX_Igate/README.md

+# LoRa_RX_Igate Update 4.6.2023
+Added sending of the status text.
+Examples of GPS position settings:

+4903.50N is 49 degrees 3 minutes 30 seconds north.
+In generic format examples, the latitude is shown as the 8-character string ddmm.hhN (i.e. degrees, minutes and hundredths of a minute north).
+07201.75W is 72 degrees 1 minute 45 seconds west.
+In generic format examples, the longitude is shown as the 9-character string dddmm.hhW (i.e. degrees, minutes and hundredths of a minute west).

 # LoRa_RX_Igate Update 3.6.2023
 Version 2.1.1 is available on GitHub.
 This version fixes the issue with IP address assignment using the DHCP server.
 In the settings, the option "IP_manual <true>" corresponds to a static IP address, while "IP_manual <false>" corresponds to automatic IP address assignment.